How to Attach Files in Mac Mail Without Embedding

 Adjusting attachment settings in Mac Mail

 Sometimes, even after following the steps above, Apple Mail might still embed your files.
 Adjusting the attachment settings can help prevent this.
+Apple's Mail preferences documentation provides detailed guidance on configuring these settings for optimal attachment handling.

 How to change attachment preferences in Mac Mail